-The meetings were also attended, at the invitation of the Chairperson of the Committee, by company department representatives to illustrate certain items on the Agenda, and their attendance was notified in advance to the Chief Executive Officer.
+The meetings were also attended, at the invitation of the Chair-person of the Committee, by company department representatives to illustrate certain items on the Agenda, and their attendance was notified in advance to the Chief Executive Officer.

-In 2022 the Committee performed the tasks reserved to it by the Corporate Governance Code and, in particular:
+In 2023 the Committee performed the tasks reserved to it by the Corporate Governance Code and, in particular:

-- it assisted, carrying out the necessary enquiries, the Board of Directors in its decisions and assessments related to the control system, and those related to the approval of the periodic financial reports; - it examined the process used to prepare the Non-Financial Statement relative to financial year 2022, as well as progress in assurance activities with regards to the document by the auditing firm PricewaterhouseCoopers; - it shared, with the competent corporate functions, the various stages of the process to define the Non-Financial Statement for 2022; in this regard, it was informed on the evolution and evaluation of applicability of the new GRI standards for the non-financial reporting cycle for the 2022 financial year;
+- it assisted, carrying out the necessary enquiries, the Board of Directors in its decisions and assessments related to the control system, and those related to the approval of the periodic financial reports; - it examined the process used to prepare the Non-Financial Statement relative to financial year 2023, as well as progress in assurance activities with regards to the document by the auditing firm PricewaterhouseCoopers; - it shared, with the competent corporate functions, the various

-- it evaluated, after consulting with the Financial Reporting Officer, the independent auditor and the Board of Statutory Auditors, the proper use of accounting standards and their homogeneity relative to preparation of the Consolidated Financial Statements; - it expressed a favourable opinion on the Internal Audit's Plan, prior to its presentation to the Board for approval; - it examined the periodic reports from the Internal Audit function regarding progress with the Audit Plan, the results of individual audit activities, implementation status for improvement actions established by management with regards to issues identified (monitoring and follow-up) and evaluations regarding the appropriateness of the SCIGR issued by the Internal Audit Function Manager; - it monitored the autonomy, adequacy, efficacy and efficiency of the Internal Audit function; - it examined and assessed the Reports prepared by the Financial Reporting Officer and the action plan regarding the adequacy of the powers and means assigned to the same Officer and on effective compliance with administrative and accounting procedures; - it conducted in-depth studies on the management of consulting assignments; - it expressed a positive opinion on the Guidelines, reserving the right, however, to complete the preliminary investigation regarding the Regulatory Compliance Guidelines at a subsequent meeting; - after the emergency caused by the Covid-19 pandemic, it was informed about the actions implemented by the Company to deal with the emergency and guarantee compliance with the restrictive measures imposed to protect public health; - it reported to the Board, at least once every six months, at the time of the approval of the annual and interim financial reports, on the activity it performed and on the adequacy of the Internal Control and Risk Management System.
+- stages of the process to define the Non-Financial Statement for 2024; in this regard, it was informed on the evolution and evaluation of applicability of the new GRI standards for the non-financial reporting cycle for the 2024 financial year; - it evaluated, after consulting with the Financial Reporting Officer, the independent auditor and the Board of Statutory Auditors, the proper use of accounting standards and their homogeneity relative to preparation of the Consolidated Financial Statements; - it expressed a favourable opinion on the Internal Audit's Plan, prior to its presentation to the Board for approval; - it examined the periodic reports from the Internal Audit function regarding progress with the Audit Plan, the results of individual audit activities, implementation status for improvement actions established by management with regards to issues identified (monitoring and follow-up) and evaluations regarding the appropriateness of the SCIGR issued by the Internal Audit Function Manager; - it monitored the autonomy, adequacy, efficacy and efficiency of the Internal Audit function; - it examined and assessed the Reports prepared by the Financial Reporting Officer and the action plan regarding the adequacy of the powers and means assigned to the same Officer and on effective compliance with administrative and accounting procedures; - it was informed about the results of the audits performed on specific areas; - expressed an opinion in favour of the Board of Directors approving the "Antitrust and Consumer Protection Regulation Compliance Manual"; - it reported to the Board, at least once every six months, at the time of the approval of the annual and interim financial reports, on the activity it performed and on the adequacy of the Internal Control and Risk Management System.